bernat/best_in_place/README.md

 - **:collection**: If you are using the :select type then you must specify the collection of values it takes as a hash where keys represent the display text and values are the option's value when selected.
 If you are using the :checkbox type you can specify the two values it can take, or otherwise they will default to Yes and No.
 - **:url**: URL to which the updating action will be sent.
 If not defined it defaults to the :object path.
-- **:place_holder**: The nil param defines the content displayed in case no value is defined for that field.
+- **:place_holder**: The place_holder param defines the content displayed in case no value is defined for that field.
 It can be something like "click me to edit".
   If not defined it will show *"-"*.
 - **:activator**: Is the DOM object that can activate the field.
 If not defined the user will making editable by clicking on it.
 - **:ok_button**: (Inputs and textareas only) If set to a string, then an OK button will be shown with the string as its label, replacing save on blur.